KanaeOhta/myutils/README.md

      * If [OK] button is clicked, the edited key is moved into the right listbox.
      * If you want to cancel the edit, select the edited key in the right listbox and click [Deselect] button.
   4. Click [Convert] button.

-# Note

-* If hyphens(-) or dots(.) are found in keys in a JSON file, they are replaced with underbar(\_) before exported to an Excel file.
-* When exporting data in Excel to JSON file, specify argument(replacement) if you want to change keys in which hyphens or dots were replaced with underbar.